Guided Walks & Cycles

 The Estuary & the Beach – an easy flat circular walk exploring the wetlands and wild life of the Dyfi estuary.
 Ideal for bird watchers and those who love wide open skies.
 Returning around the sand dunes of Ynyslas and along the windswept majestic beach returning to Borth - 4-5 hours.

-Ceredigion Coast – a full day of ups and down following the spectacular newly created coastal path to Newquay.
+Ceredigion Coast (see pic above) – a full day of ups and down following the spectacular newly created coastal path to Newquay.
 Spot the dolphins, red-billed choughs and magic mushrooms en route.
 A fish supper on Newquay pier - a perfect end to a perfect day.

 Hafod Estate – numerous self-guided half day walks through this famous crafted Welsh landscape – rivers, streams, bridges and falls.

 Cadair Idris – the Giant’s Chair.
 One of the finest full days out for the keen adventurer.
 Following the horseshoe shape of this magnificent mountain .
 On a clear day the whole of Wales can be seen and enjoyed.

 Plynlimon – not the most exciting mountain but the highest in the Cambrian Mountains.
 Recommended on clear days for the views and a picnic on the top.
 This walk can be a short hop or a full day.
 Fitness/weather dependant.

 Monastery and the Teifi Pools – visit the religious retreat of Strata Florida , it’s famous graveyard, admire the Pilgrim sculpture and then ascend up to the remote Teifi Pools.
 Return via Pen-y-Bannau hill fort.
 The view from the top is superb.
 A fine finish to a varied and atmospheric walk.